 While the trade show seasons seems far out, it’s closer than you think.
 As an artist, you need to plan ahead and set aside marketing dollars for the year ahead—and I definitely recommend using some of those marketing dollars on trade shows.
 We are already in the process of getting ready for the upcoming show season ourselves.
 We’re headed to Spectrum Miami in December, Artexpo Las Vegas in January, and Artexpo New York in April.
 Our walls are filling up fast, so if you’re considering attending a trade show, you’ll want to act fast.

 “Exhibiting my sculpture with Blink Art at Artexpo New York was an education.
 You get a real vision of current art trends and what interior designers are looking for in their projects.
 It was an amazing experience for me and will broaden the scope of any artist’s career perspective.
 I made international contacts, and my work was pitched in a proposal for a boutique hotel in Singapore.” – Dawn Renee

-You can learn more about wall availability and pricing with Blink Art by contacting Chelsea Tucker Moore at email@example.com or call 1-317-501-7236.
+You can learn more about Blink Art contact Amy at email@example.com.

 ART COMES ALIVE – NOW OPEN FOR ENTRIES